Get your personal plan match in 2 minutes

 Medi-Share vs ACA Insurance: The Real Cost Difference

 For unsubsidized buyers — self-employed, early retirees, gig workers who don't qualify for subsidies — ACA plans are expensive.
-A 40-year-old buying an unsubsidized Silver plan pays roughly $550–$750/month depending on state.
+The KFF benchmark premium tracker shows a 40-year-old buying an unsubsidized Silver plan pays roughly $550–$750/month depending on state.
 Medi-Share at the same age runs roughly $280–$340/month.

 That's $210–$410/month in savings — or $2,500–$5,000/year.
 Over five years without a major health event, that is a real number.

-But ACA plans cover ongoing prescriptions, outpatient mental health, pre-existing conditions from day 1, and are legally required to pay valid claims.
+But ACA plans cover ongoing prescriptions, outpatient mental health, and pre-existing conditions from day 1 — and under the ACA, insurers are legally required to cover pre-existing conditions with no waiting periods.
+Medi-Share is not legally required to do the same.
 If any of those gaps matter to your situation, the savings aren't free — you're trading coverage for cost.

 Annual Cost: Medi-Share vs ACA (40-year-old individual, no major claims)